Stirling Moss: 1952

 Revisiting Montlhéry, Moss was one of a four-driver team, led by Johnson, who drove a factory-owned Jaguar XK120 fixed-head coupé for 7 days and nights at the French track.
 Moss, Johnson, Bert Hadley, and Jack Fairman averaged 100.31 mi/h to take four World records and five International Class C records, and covered a total of 16851.73 mi.

 1957

 In August, Moss broke five International Class F records in the purpose-built MG EX181 at Bonneville Salt Flats.
 The streamlined, supercharged car's speed for the flying kilometre was 245.64 mph, which was the average of two runs in opposite directions.

 Broadcasting career

-Away from driving, in 1962 he acted as a colour commentator for ABC's Wide World of Sports for Formula One and NASCAR races.
+Away from driving, in 1962, Moss acted as a colour commentator for ABC's Wide World of Sports for Formula One and NASCAR races.
 He eventually left ABC in 1980.
 Moss narrated the official 1988 Formula One season review along with Tony Jardine.

 Moss also narrated the popular children's series Roary the Racing Car, which stars Peter Kay.